koitu/dotfiles/README.md

 ---

-When installing elsewhere use `-t` to specify the location
+When installing elsewhere use `-t` to specify the location.

 To install systemwide configs (/etc configs):